Tesla Has Only Manufactured 440 Model 3s To Date, Insider Sources Say

 As Electrek notes, during a conference call with financial analysts last week, Musk said that Tesla’s goal was to eventually start producing 5,000 Model 3s by December.
 But it’s clear they are currently a long way off from that.
 He did admit that the ramp-up would be difficult, however.

-The less than 500 Model 3s that were manufactured went to company insiders, employees and their family members.
-Tesla had previously said that they would start delivering to unaffiliated customers in October but that date was postponed due to their “production bottlenecks” There have been sightings of Model 3s being delivered, though.
-But those are most likely going to insiders as well.
+The less than 500 Model 3s that were manufactured went to company insiders, employees, and their family members.
+Tesla had previously said that they would start delivering to unaffiliated customers in October, but that date was postponed due to their “production bottlenecks.”
+There have been sightings of Model 3s being delivered, though.
+However, those are most likely going to insiders as well.

 @talkingtesla @TheTeslaShow @DMC_Ryan Truckload of #Model3 in Oxnard, CA! pic.twitter.com/NanWnJcb2q